glynnbird/postfdb/README.md

 ## Dashboard

-This project doesn't come with a dashboard but you can run *PostDB* and Apache CouchDB's [Fauxton](https://github.com/apache/couchdb-fauxton) dashboard alongside:
+This project doesn't come with a dashboard but you can run *PostFDB* and Apache CouchDB's [Fauxton](https://github.com/apache/couchdb-fauxton) dashboard alongside:

 ```sh
 npm install -g fauxton